 Can you get black tea naturally from foods?

-Black tea, of course, can be found in most stores.
-You can drink it hot or cold to get its benefits.
+Black tea can be found in most stores.
+You can drink it hot or cold to get its benefits, but it should be steeped in hot water before it is cooled.